3DEHRK/aig/README.md

 ```

 Notes:
-- `ResourceManager::texture()` will throw or assert if the file is missing; make sure the path is correct relative to the project root.
-When running from the build directory the copied `assets/` folder is used, so the same `assets/...` path works.
+- `ResourceManager::texture()` will log helpful diagnostics if the file is missing and return an (empty) texture object as a fallback.
+Make sure the path is correct relative to the project root or the copied `assets/` folder in the build directory.
 - The manager caches loaded textures by path, so calling `texture()` repeatedly with the same path returns the same `sf::Texture&` without reloading from disk.

 Using textures for tilemaps